-Setting these storage mode properties results in the following behaviors, assuming that the Sales table has significant data volume.
+Setting these storage mode properties results in the following behaviors, assuming that the Sales table has significant data volume:

 - Data-refresh times are improved, and memory consumption is reduced.

 - Report queries that are based on the Sales table run in DirectQuery mode.
-These queries might take longer but are closer to real-time because no caching latency is introduced.
+These queries might take longer but are closer to real time because no caching latency is introduced.

 Queries that hit or miss the cache

-By connecting SQL Profiler to the diagnostics port for Power BI Desktop, you can see which queries hit or miss the in-memory cache by performing a trace that's based on the following events:
+If you connect SQL Profiler to the diagnostics port for Power BI Desktop, you can see which queries hit or miss the in-memory cache by performing a trace that's based on the following events: